gunny97/UCDF/README.md

 This is the official repository for our [User-defined Content Detection Framework](https://internlp.github.io/2022/documents/2022/papers/8.pdf), accepted on [NeurIPS 2022 Workshopt of InterNLP(Interactive Learning For Natural Langugage Processing)](https://internlp.github.io/2022/accepted_papers.html).
 We introdue a novel research topic, 'user-defined content detection' and propose **UCDF** to solve the task.
 UCDF is a set of framework to detect any kind of content that users have defined.

-We conducted an exmperiment utilizing a source code, https://github.com/facebookresearch/DPR(*DPR repo*), from facebookresearch.
-We modified the source code to adjust the experiment in this paper.
-If you want to reproduce this work, you should install dependencies based on *DPR repo* and additional libraries follow requirements.txt.
+If you want to reproduce this work, you should install dependencies based on  https://github.com/facebookresearch/DPR(*DPR repo*) and additional libraries follow requirements.txt.
 <p align="center">
   <img src="./ucdf_framework.PNG" width="80%" height="80%">
 </p>